-17.1 In some circumstances it will be inappropriate for Members to visit an establishment. such as, for example, a Social Services care facility, without prior notification being given to a Director, Assistant Director or other designated officer.
-Each department may prepare guidance for Members on when prior notification is required; in the event of the Council giving approval to any such guidance Members shall abide by the same.
-Pending the preparation and approval of any guidance Members should give consideration to whether prior notification is appropriate before visiting an establishment.
+17.1 In some circumstances, it will be inappropriate for Members to visit an establishment, such as for example, a Social Services care facility, without prior notification being given to a Director, Assistant Director or other designated Officer.
+Each Department may prepare guidance for Members on when prior notification is required.
+In the